 Use Bitbucket Server or Bitbucket Data center as a source for your API definitions and developer portal projects.

-Scroll down to the Bitbucket self-managed section and type in the Username and Password of your Bitbucket user account into the corresponding fields.
+Scroll down to the Bitbucket self-managed section and enter the Username and Password of your Bitbucket user account into the corresponding fields.
 Next, provide the URL of your self-managed Bitbucket instance.
 The URL must start with the protocol (either

 A regular user account is acceptable, but we recommend you create a service account on Bitbucket with access to desired repositories.
 Service accounts typically have administrative privileges, and are not used by human users, but by the system for administration and interacting with external services.

 Select Save self-managed Bitbucket settings to complete the configuration.

 Choose the Bitbucket self-managed option from the list and select "Next".

 Repositories are grouped by project.
 When you select a project, the list of repositories is populated with those available to you.

 When you select a repository, the list of available branches is populated.

 Provide the path to your root API definition file, e.g.

 If you have provided the path to a